mandragora-hub/serial-port-monitor/README.md

 External dependecies:

-- Gtkmm-4.0 must be installed in you system.
+- Gtkmm-4.0 must be installed in your system.
-- Libserialport is configure and installed under the fly, in the cmake build process.
+- Libserialport is configured and installed under the fly, in the CMake build process.

 ```bash
 mkdir -p build && cd build